Motor vehicle type approval: History

-The European Commission shall adopt amendments to this Directive which are necessary to lay down technical requirements for small series vehicles, vehicles approved under the individual approval procedure and 'special purpose vehicles'.
+The European Commission can adopt amendments to this Directive which are necessary to lay down technical requirements for small series vehicles, vehicles approved under the individual approval procedure and 'special purpose vehicles'.

-ECE Regulations to which the Community has acceded and which are listed in Part I of Annex IV and in Annex XI of the frame Directive are part of the EC type-approval of a vehicle in the same way as the separate directives or regulations.
-They shall apply to the categories of vehicles listed in this Annexes.
-When the Community has decided to apply on a compulsory basis a UNECE Regulation for the purpose of EC vehicle type-approval in accordance with Article 4(4) of Decision 97/836/EC, the annexes to the Frame Directive shall be amended as appropriate in accordance with the regulatory procedure with scrutiny referred to in Article 40(2).
-The UNECE Regulations listed in Part II of Annex IV are recognised as being equivalent to the corresponding separate directives or regulations in as much as they share the same scope and subject matter.
-Where the Community has decided to apply a new UNECE Regulation or a UNECE Regulation as amended, Part II of Annex IV shall be amended as appropriate.
+UNECE Regulations are part of the EC type-approval of a vehicle in the same way as the separate directives or regulations.
+They may be applied on a compulsory basis in accordance with Article 4(4) of Decision 97/836/EC by amending the relevant annexes to the Framework Directive.

-Automotive EC Directives and ECE Regulations require third party approval - testing, certification and production conformity assessment by an independent body.
+Automotive EC Directives and ECE Regulations require third party approval – testing, certification and production conformity assessment by an independent body.
 Each member state is required to appoint an Approval Authority to issue the approvals, and a Technical Service to carry out the testing to the Directives and Regulations.

 An approval issued by one Authority will be accepted in all the Member States.
-If a vehicle is produced in a very small quantity (e.g. M1 maximum 75 per year), single EU Member States can grant exception on a discretionary basis, however the validity of the Type Approval is limited to the boundaries of those Nations which concede to it.
+If a vehicle is produced in a very small quantity (e.g. M1 maximum 75 per year), single EU Member States can grant exception on a discretionary basis, but the validity of the type approval is limited to the boundaries of those nations which concede to it.

-Cornerstones of the Type Approval process are:
+Cornerstones of the type approval process are: